Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 21 Juni 2025 11.34.02 UTC
+- WIB: Sabtu, 21 Juni 2025 12.28.52 UTC
-- WITA: Sabtu, 21 Juni 2025 12.34.02 UTC
+- WITA: Sabtu, 21 Juni 2025 13.28.52 UTC
-- WIT: Sabtu, 21 Juni 2025 13.34.02 UTC
+- WIT: Sabtu, 21 Juni 2025 14.28.52 UTC

 Kutipan Inspiratif:
-"Friendship is not finding gold or silver among the rocks of life.
-It is accepting each other as coal until diamonds are formed with time!!!"
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: friendship
+Kategori: technology